This article has links to products and services we love, which we may make commission from.

 Apple Hill

-Located near Placerville in the Sierra Foothills, about an hour’s drive from Lake Tahoe, this community of 50 local growers is a must-visit If picking apples, pumpkin patches, wineries & hard cider, and yummy warm baked items sound good.
+Located near Placerville in the Sierra Foothills, about an hour’s drive from Lake Tahoe, this community of 50 local growers is a must-visit If picking apples, pumpkin patches, wineries & hard cider, and yummy warm baked items sounds good.

-There are orchards and apple stands to visit, and you can pick your apples too.
+There are orchards and apple stands to visit, and you can pick your apples, too.

 Be sure to visit Rainbow Orchards to experience their apple cider donut, a crowd favorite.